timothytrippel/bomberman/README.md

 ### 5. Building Data-Flow Graph Generator (tgt-ttb)

-To compile and install into IVl for the first time:
+To compile and install into IVL for the first time:

 1. `cd tgt-ttb`
 2. `make all`
 3. `cd ..`

-To re-compile and re-install into IVl after modifications:
+To re-compile and re-install into IVL after modifications:

 1. `cd tgt-ttb`
 2. `make cleanall all`